 · What role did individual voices, male and female, play in community- wide debates over colonial rights, and in cementing collaborative efforts towards fighting for them?

 Through years of research, I found answers to all my questions and in American Rebels I tell the stories of these fascinating, complex, inspiring — and, for many of them, largely forgotten — rebels who changed the world for all of us.

-I began writing histories when I wrote a memoir of my year of reading a book a day, titled Tolstoy and the Purple Chair: My Year of Magical Reading and published by HarperCollins.
-My memoir tells the story of how reading helped me continue on in the world after my oldest sister died of cancer, and also relates the history of my family: my immigrant parents with their three girls, struggling and thriving in the Midwest while carrying aching memories of World War II.
+The first “history” I wrote was a memoir.
+In 2011, Tolstoy and the Purple Chair: My Year of Magical Reading, was published by HarperCollins.
+Tolstoy and the Purple Chair tells the story of how reading a book a day for one year helped me continue on in the world after my oldest sister died of cancer, and also relates the history of my family: my immigrant parents with their three girls, struggling and thriving in the Midwest after enduring tragedy and hardship during World War II.

 Tolstoy and the Purple Chair was hailed as “an outstanding debut” by Kirkus Reviews and designated a “book to read now” by Oprah.
 It was widely hailed as an ode to the joys and comforts of reading, including by The Christian Science Monitor, The Los Angeles Times, Bookpage, Publishers’s Weekly, and Booklist.